 - Sprinkle Kushberry kief onto the baking sheet, being careful to disperse it evenly throughout.

-- Place uncovered baking sheet into oven for 25 minutes.
+- Place uncovered baking sheet into the oven for 25 minutes.

 - Carefully remove baking sheet from oven and let it cool completely.